Hierarchical clustering: Distance metrics

+Unlike Euclidean distance, it is scale-invariant and is useful when features are correlated or measured in different units.

+Hamming distance is used for categorical or binary data and counts the number of positions at which two observations differ.
+It is commonly applied to genetic sequences and binary feature vectors.

+The choice of metric interacts with the choice of linkage criterion.
+For example, Ward's method and centroid-based linkages are defined in terms of squared Euclidean distances, whereas single-linkage and complete-linkage clustering can be used with any valid metric.

-Cluster Linkage
+Cluster linkage

 In order to decide which clusters should be combined (for agglomerative), or where a cluster should be split (for divisive), a measure of dissimilarity between sets of observations is required.
 In most methods of hierarchical clustering, this is achieved by use of an appropriate distance d, such as the Euclidean distance, between single observations of the data set, and a linkage criterion, which specifies the dissimilarity of sets as a function of the pairwise distances of observations in the sets.
 The choice of metric as well as linkage can have a major impact on the result of the clustering, where the lower level metric determines which objects are most similar, whereas the linkage criterion influences the shape of the clusters.
 For example, complete-linkage tends to produce more spherical clusters than single-linkage.

 The linkage criterion determines the distance between sets of observations as a function of the pairwise distances between observations.

 Some commonly used linkage criteria between two sets of observations A and B and a distance d are: